-Some buildings have secure parking available.
-A secure parking fee is charged to tenants at the discretion of BHC and reviewed periodically for this service.
-Please note that there is a wait list for secure parking.
+Please note that there is usually a wait list for allocated parking.
 Please notify your Housing Manager if you wish to be considered for future car parks.
 Allocations for parking will be based on a combination of need and length of time on the waiting list.